 Grammar and fun?
 Seems like an odd pairing, right?
-Although the idea of studying grammar doesn’t immediately sound like a barrel of laughs, there are ways that your child can have a good time while learning. 📓
+Although the idea of studying grammar doesn’t immediately sound like a barrel of laughs, there are plenty of ways to have a good time while learning. 📓

-A great way to get your child giggling is to act completely ridiculous in front of them.
-Why not use this technique to help them memorise grammar rules?
-Try making up a silly song, rap, rhyme, or even riddle, to help them learn.
-Are they struggling to remember the differences between nouns, verbs, and adjectives?
-Work together to create something fun that will help them remember.
-Something a little like this… 🎶
+A great way to get grammar to stick is to combine it with some giggles.
+Try making up a silly song, rap, rhyme, or even a riddle, to help you memorise some rules.
+Ever struggled to remember the differences between nouns, verbs, and adjectives?
+Next time, try something like this… 🎶

 There once was a noun and Norbert was his name

 Adjective Andy described him as a real pain